THE SHEARERS BALLET

 Developed in the Cowra area of Central West NSW, the unique regional project funded by the Australia Council for the Arts.
-It is the latest, exciting component of the SILOS Project that will culminate in a major community performance event in 2017.
+It is the latest, exciting component of the SILOS Project that will culminate in a major community performance event.

 Patrick Nolan as director and Alison Plevey as choreographer will lead the performance development.
 Composer Scott Saunders will work with a local musician on the soundscape.
 This professional team have all worked extensively in regional Australia and bring a great empathy and passion for creating work with community artists.
 They have worked closely with the Cowra and Canowindra communities since 2013 through previous phases of the SILOS Project.

 An ambitious regional arts initiative, The SILOS Project, will be wound up, bringing to an early close a project that has captivated the imaginations of the Cowra- Canowindra communities in the NSW Central West.